Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Benefits of Optimization and Learning

-Figure \ref{prim_base_1alt_allalt} demonstrates a consistent trend in cubic capacity required in the four different load plans: the capacity monotonically decreases and the decreases are significant.
-Allowing spittability of commodity volume across primary and alternate flow paths improves trailer consolidation.
-These benefits are already apparent in the \textit{P-Plan} of the planners, despite the fact that this is a greedy approach.
-The optimization model with a single alternate flow path, i.e., the \textit{1-Alt} plan, brings another step change in consolidation, highlighting the benefits of optimization.
-This benefit stems for the fact that a large number of commodities have at least one alternate flow path in all instances (see Figure \ref{Altfreq}).
-Note also that the \textit{1-Alt} load plan requires significantly smaller total trailer capacity than the \textit{P-Plan}, although the \textit{P-Plan} has the flexibility of using any number of alternate flow paths.
-The \textit{All-Alt} plan brings further benefits but they are rather incremental.
-Part of the reasons comes from the fact that a relatively small fraction of the commodities have more than one alternate flow path.
+Figure \ref{prim_base_1alt_allalt} demonstrates a consistent trend in capacity required in the four different load plans: the capacity monotonically decreases, and the decreases are significant.
+Allowing to split the commodity volume across the primary and alternate terminals improves trailer consolidation.
+These benefits are already apparent in the \textit{P-Plan} of the planners, despite the fact that the \textit{P-Plan} follows a greedy approach.
+The optimization model corresponding to the \textit{1-Alt} plan, brings another step change in consolidation, highlighting the benefits of optimization.
+This benefit stems from the fact that a large number of commodities have at least one alternate terminal in all instances (see Figure \ref{Altfreq}, which highlights the percentage of commodities with a specific number of alternate terminals for the three instances).
+Note also that the \textit{1-Alt} load plan requires a significantly smaller total trailer capacity than the \textit{P-Plan}, although the \textit{P-Plan} has the flexibility of using any number of alternate terminals; this is because in the \textit{P-Plan} planners use a greedy approach to allocate commodity volume to compatible terminals.
+The \textit{All-Alt} plan brings further benefits, but they are rather incremental.
+Part of the reason comes from the fact that a relatively small fraction of the commodities have more than one alternate terminal.
 It would be interesting to study a network with more flexibility as this may bring further load consolidation benefits.

-There is an interesting phenomenon that appears in the medium-sized instance \textit{M}: the volume assigned on the alternate flow paths decreased when moving from \textit{1-Alt} to an \textit{All-Alt} plan.
-This comes from the fact that this instance has many commodities, with a smaller volume, that have new alternate flow paths options available in the \textit{All-Alt} setting.
-As a result, commodities with larger volume are allocated to their primary flow path (as the flow diversion cost is proportional to the total commodity volume assigned to alternate flow paths) and the commodities with smaller volume can be allocated to the alternate flow path that is the primary for the commodities with larger volume (and not the cheapest alternate path of the \textit{1-Alt} setting).
-Hence, the total volume assigned to the alternate flow paths reduces, although the total number of commodities that use alternate flow paths increases.